Wiki · Institution · Last reviewed June 25, 2026

 AI Safety Institutes

-AI safety institutes are public or public-linked bodies built to evaluate advanced AI systems, develop testing science, and coordinate safety or security governance across governments, labs, and standards bodies.
+AI safety institutes are public or public-linked technical bodies built to evaluate advanced AI systems, develop measurement science, advise governments, and coordinate safety or security governance across labs, regulators, standards bodies, and international partners.
+They are evidence institutions first: useful when their tests, access terms, and publication rights are clear, misleading when their existence is treated as proof of safety.

 Definition

 AI safety institutes are government-backed or government-linked institutions that study, test, evaluate, and coordinate responses to advanced AI systems.
-Their work usually focuses on frontier model evaluation, safety science, red teaming, model security, standards, risk management, and international coordination.
+Their work usually focuses on frontier model evaluation, measurement science, red teaming, model security, dangerous-capability assessment, standards, risk management, and international coordination.

 Origin

 The modern wave began around the 2023 Bletchley Park AI Safety Summit.
 The United Kingdom launched the AI Safety Institute in November 2023 after earlier work by the Frontier AI Taskforce.
-The United States created its AI Safety Institute inside NIST after the 2023 Executive Order on AI, then built the AI Safety Institute Consortium in 2024.
+The United States announced a NIST-led U.S. AI Safety Institute and supporting consortium in November 2023, then expanded the consortium in 2024.

 Major Bodies

 International AI Safety Report.
-The International AI Safety Report process is not itself a national institute, but it is part of the same institutional ecosystem: public synthesis of expert evidence on advanced AI capabilities, risks, safeguards, and governance.
+The International AI Safety Report process is not a national institute, but it is part of the same ecosystem.
+The 2026 extended summary says the report synthesizes scientific evidence on general-purpose AI capabilities, risks, and risk-management approaches, with contributions from more than 100 independent experts and an expert advisory panel nominated by more than 30 countries and international organizations.

 International Network